MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

   podSelector: (Where the policy applies)
     matchLabels:
       key: value
-  policyTypes: (Only specified types are applied, else it's all enabled by default)
+  policyTypes: (Once it's created only specified types are applied, else it's all enabled by default)
-  - Ingress {Ingress: allows receiving requests and sending back it's response}
+  - Ingress {Ingress: allows receiving requests and sending back it's response automatically}
   - Egress
   ingress:
-    - from:
+    - from: (to -in egress requests-)
       - podSelector:
           matchLabels:
               name:
-          namespaceSelector: (As it's not a separate rule defined by '-', it applies as AND to the previous rule)
+        namespaceSelector: (As the role doens't start by a '-' , it applies as AND to the previous rule)
           matchLabels:
               name:
       ports:
         - protocol: TCP
             port:

-    - from
       - ipBlock: (allow external IP to policy)
           cidr: EXTERNAL-IP
       ports:
         - protocol: TCP
           port:

     egress:
     ....
 ```